The Goonies 'R' Good Enough: Critical reception

 Cashbox said that the song "captures a wealth of true feeling within a superficial setting."
 European magazine Eurotipsheet named the song one of its "records of the week" in its issue dated May 27, 1985.
 Dave Sholin of Gavin Report gave the track a favorable review saying, "All I know is that the picture is called "Goonies" and it's a story by Steven Spielberg and that's enough to qualify Cyndi Lauper to offer her unusual talents to the soundtrack.
 Fun song that we'll all no doubt be humming all summer long."

+Record Mirror was less positive in its review, noting that "even Cyndi's impressive tonsils fail to inject much life into this song".

 Chart performance

 "The Goonies 'R' Good Enough" debuted on the US Billboard Hot 100 the week of May 18, 1985, at number 45, becoming the third highest-debuting single of the week.
 It entered the Top 40 of the chart the week of June 1, 1985, at number 36.
-It would reach its peak position of number ten on July 13, 1985, becoming Lauper's fifth top ten single (six if counting her contribution in the 1985 charity single "We Are the World" as part of USA for Africa).
+It would reach its peak position of number 10 on July 13, 1985, becoming Lauper's fifth top ten single (six if counting her contribution in the 1985 charity single "We Are the World" as part of USA for Africa).
 The track however only spent 15 weeks in total and did not crack the 1985 Hot 100 year-end chart.
 Internationally, the track hit the top-ten in Australia and Canada.
 The track also entered the charts in Italy, New Zealand, and West Germany.
 Notably, "The Goonies 'R' Good Enough" did not enter the UK Singles Chart, and as such British copies are rare to find.